What are the options to accelerate a European patent application?

 Acceleration under the PPH

-Please see our Information Sheet “Introduction to the Patent Prosecution Highway (PPH) System” in our Guiding Practice series of Information Sheets.
+Please see our information sheet “Introduction to the Patent Prosecution Highway (PPH) System”.

 The aim of PPH is to allow the examination work product from one participating Patent Office to be re-used by another participating Patent Office.
 This “work product” may arise either from the work of a participating Patent Office on national patent applications, or from the work of a participating Patent Office as an International Searching Authority or International Preliminary Examination Authority on PCT patent applications.